HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Mirror of Adjustment now properly displays the Mirror stat icon
 * Tweaks
   * Tweaked Bloodbath's special ability to better indicate when it is activated whilst Bloodbath is in your hand
-  * Assimilator and Bloodfiend abilities now check if the base card is dead before activating.
-This should prevent visual glitches
-  * Updated Rulebook entry for Judgement Bird's special ability
   * Connected Nameless Fetus's head to its body in both of its sprites
-  * Minor change to Mirror of Adjustment's description
 * Balancing
   * Changed Queen Bee's stats from (0,5) --> (1,3)
   * Changed Bloodbath's stats and gave it the Spilled Blood stat icon
   * Express Train to Hell cost increased from (FREE) --> (x6)
   * The Train ability cost reduced from (x12) --> (x6)
   * Blue Star 1 now only takes 1 turn to evolve and is no longer Singleton (one per deck)